Ethical Hacking Interview Questions and Answers [2025]

 In the following ways, one can differentiate vulnerability assessment from penetration testing:

-1. Scope: While vulnerability assessment finds and categorizes possible security flaws in a system, penetration testing actively tests those flaws to see how serious they are and whether an attack is feasible.
+1. Scope: While vulnerability assessment finds and categorizes possible security flaws in a system, penetration testing actively tests those flaws to determine their severity and whether an attack is feasible.

-3. Goal: Finding and cataloging vulnerabilities is the main objective of a vulnerability assessment.
-Penetration testing’s objective is to show how vulnerabilities can be used to obtain unauthorized access or do harm.
+3. Goal: The main objective of a vulnerability assessment is finding and cataloging vulnerabilities.
+Penetration testing’s objective is to show how vulnerabilities can be used to obtain unauthorized access or cause harm.

 4. Methodology: While penetration testing frequently combines automated tools with manual techniques and human expertise to exploit vulnerabilities, vulnerability assessment usually involves automated scanning tools to identify weaknesses.

 5. Outcome: A report outlining the vulnerabilities found and their severity is the outcome of a vulnerability assessment.
-A thorough report detailing the techniques used to exploit vulnerabilities, the possible consequences of the exploits, and remediation recommendations are produced as a result of penetration testing.
+A thorough report detailing the techniques used to exploit vulnerabilities, the possible consequences of the exploits, and remediation recommendations are produced due to penetration testing.

 4. What is a firewall?
 How does it work?

-A firewall is hardware or software for network security that keeps an eye on and regulates incoming and outgoing network traffic by pre-established security rules.
+A firewall is hardware or software for network security that monitors and regulates incoming and outgoing network traffic according to pre-established security rules.

 It serves as a line of defense between reputable internal networks and dubious external networks, like the Internet.
 A firewall functions in the following ways: